-The Shot-Out Eye is a legendary bar restaurant located in Zizkov roughly halfway between the Karlin Tunnel entrance and Florence Bus Station on Husitska street.
+The Shot-Out Eye is a legendary bar restaurant in Zizkov roughly halfway between the Karlin Tunnel entrance and Florence Bus Station on Husitska Street.
 Many of the Charter 77 meetings during communism were held here.
-Also this place is made famous for it’s cheap and excellent Gulas for only 60 CZK/€2.25.
+Also, this place is made famous for its cheap and excellent Gulas for only 60 CZK/€2.25.

 Here your thali is weighted.
 Expect to pay approx 140 CZK for a full tally.
 There is a jug of water on each table, so you don’t need to buy a drink.
-If you are vegetarian, this is a good option.
-It is located in Vinohrady, Prague 2 and is a 15 minutes walk from Wenceslas Square.
+If you are a vegetarian, this is a good option.
+It is located in Vinohrady, Prague 2 and is a 15-minute walk from Wenceslas Square.

 3. Bhojan - Indian Thali Restaurant

 Here you get a choice of a small or a large thali.
 The small one costs 99 CZK and the large one costs 119 CZK.
-This also excellent takeaway option because they have excellent container with dividers and then they vacuum seal it.
-It appears that restaurant has gone out of it's way not to be online for some reason.
+This is also an excellent takeaway option because they have an excellent container with dividers and then they vacuum seal it.
+It appears that the restaurant has gone out of its way not to be online for some reason.
 It is located near Strossmayerovo Namesti in Letna.
 From Cross Cafe on the corner walk up Milady Horakove 100 meters and it is on the same side as Cross Cafe.